-The Specialist Provision Pathway is tailored to the needs of students whose main barrier to learning is Complex ASD, Sensory Processing Disorder (SPD) and/or present challenging behaviours due to their learning barrier.
+The SP Pathway is tailored to the needs of students whose main barrier to learning is Complex ASD, Sensory Processing Disorder (SPD) and/or present challenging behaviours due to their learning barrier.

 To embed and promote positive student well-being, confidence, independence, communication skills throughout the curriculum.

 A broad & balanced curriculum at KS3 & KS4 following the National Curriculum, with an enhanced ASD provision.